mayconb2/mayconb2/README.md

 ### Hi there 👋

-My name is Maycon, I am 28 years old and :heart: developing software .
+My name is Maycon, I am 29 years old and :heart: develop software.

-I like to code with NodeJs and Golang.
-But, above all, I belive that programing languages are just tools.
-Solve interesting problems is my real motivation, independent which language.
+I spent my last months studing Java, Spring, Docker and best praticles in software development.
+Besides my official job, I'm working like a freelancer in a Software House called Lab of Codes.
+The project uses TypeScript, NodeJs, Angular, Ionic and FireBase.

 A little about me:

-- 🔭 I’m currently working with JAVA, (Java EE, JBoss, Struts I and some times Spring) on Softplan - Florianópolis;
+- 🔭 I’m currently working with Java on Everis;
-- 🌱 I’m currently learning and studing NodeJs, Golang, React, Angular and MongoDB;
+- 🌱 I love other people that are iniciating in the software develop's world.
+If you have any doubt or need some help about anything, call me that will be a pleasure support you;
 - 📫 You can fin dme and send me a message on my [Linkedin](https://www.linkedin.com/in/maycon-de-souza-485114164/);

 I hope you enjoy my Github profile :)